34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Latissimus Dorsi

 Hold the bar firmly and lift your feet gradually off the ground.
-This will create a stretch in the chest and lats.
+This will create a stretch in the chest and legs.
 When your feet are fully off the ground, there will be a feeling of traction on the lumbar spine.
-You should not do this stretching if you suffered shoulder injuries recently or if there’s impingement of your shoulder.
+You should not do this stretching if you suffered shoulder injuries recently or if there’s an impingement of your shoulder.

 Yoga_15_16